eed3si9n/treehugger/docs/01/a.markdown

 ### Parse

-_Parsing_ phase, or Ayntactic Analysis, is responsible for construcuting an abstract syntax tree (AST) from the linear sequence of tokens according to the rules of the grammar of the language.
+_Parsing_ phase, or Syntactic Analysis, is responsible for constructing an abstract syntax tree (AST) from the linear sequence of tokens according to the rules of the grammar of the language.

 ### Semantic Analysis